On the convergence of higher-order orthogonality iteration: Introduction

 \subsection{Contributions}

-We summarize our contributions as follows. \begin{itemize} \labelitemi{--} \item We propose a greedy HOOI method.
-For each update, we select from the best candidates one that is closest to the current iterate.
-With the greedy implementation, we show that any block-nondegenerate limit point is a critical point and also a block-wise maximizer, and if a block-nondegenerate limit point exists, then the entire iterate sequence converges to this limit point. \item Through relating the iterates by the original HOOI method to those by the greedy HOOI method, we --- for the first time --- establish global convergence to a critical point by assuming the existence of a block-nondegenerate limit point and local convergence to a local maximizer by assuming sufficient closeness of the starting point to a block-nondegenerate local maximizer. \item As a result, we show that the iterate sequence converges to a globally optimal solution, if the starting point is sufficiently close to any block-nondegenerate globally optimal solution. \end{itemize}
+We summarize our contributions as follows. \begin{itemize} \labelitemi{--} \item We propose a greedy HOOI method, which, for each update, selects from the best candidates one that is closest to the current iterate.
+With the greedy implementation, we show that any block-nondegenerate cluster point is a critical point and also a block-wise maximizer, and if a block-nondegenerate cluster point exists, then the entire iterate sequence converges to this cluster point. \item Through relating the two iterate sequences by the original and greedy HOOIs, we --- for the first time --- establish global convergence of the original HOOI on multilinear subspace by assuming the existence of a block-nondegenerate cluster point and local convergence to a locally optimal subspace by assuming sufficient closeness of the starting point to a block-nondegenerate local maximizer. \item As a result, we show that the original HOOI converges to a globally optimal multilinear subspace, if the starting point is sufficiently close to any block-nondegenerate globally optimal solution. \end{itemize}